xvk-64/2024-secure-programming-protocol/readme.md

 }
 ```

 Group chats are defined similar to how group emails work.
 Simply send a message to all recipients with multiple `participants`.
+The `symm_keys` field is an array which lists the AES key for the message encrypted for each recipient using their respective asymmetric key.
+Each of the `destination_servers`, `symm_keys`, and `participants` are in the same order, except for the sender, which is only included in the `participants` list.

 ### Public chat
 Public chats are not encrypted at all and are broadcasted as plaintext.